 Web security is like an onion, or maybe the deep sea, where there are depths to be uncovered.
 This is precisely what Undetected – a Web Security Podcast by Detectify is set to do.
-Our new podcast series is hosted by Detectify Security Researcher, Laura Kankaala.
+Our new podcast series is hosted by Security Researcher, Laura Kankaala.
 Each session, she invites a guest speaker to discuss some common security topics from another perspective, and other topics that may not have ever crossed your mind.
+Watch the full video episode on Detectify Resources.

 In the pilot episode, Laura is joined by Detectify co-founder Johan Edholm.
 He co-founded the company back in 2013, and is still involved with the organization today by managing the technical infrastructure in the clouds.
 We don’t want to give away too much, but there are some things said that are just too good to not be highlighted and we’ve summarized of some of the conversation: